40uf411/MNCB/docs/user_guide.md

 ## Conclusion

-The FastAPI Codebase Generator provides a solid foundation for building FastAPI applications following best practices in software architecture.
+The Me Need Code-Base provides a solid foundation for building FastAPI applications following best practices in software architecture.
 By using this tool, you can quickly set up a new project with authentication, database integration, and custom models, allowing you to focus on implementing your business logic rather than setting up the infrastructure.